Ankitapal1995/DraVAR/README.md

 # DraVAR
-DraVAR (Drug Resistance Variant Analysis and Reporting) is a pipeline for analyzing genomic data to identify variants associated with drug resistance.
-The pipeline integrates tools for quality control, alignment, variant calling, and annotation.
+DraVAR (Drug Resistance Associated VARiant detector) is a pipeline for analyzing genomic data to identify variants associated with drug resistance.
+The pipeline integrates tools for quality control, alignment, variant calling, annotation and gradation as per drug resistance association in _Mycobacterium tuberculosis_ using statistical matrics.

 Features